 Krestovsky-Island-st-petersburg

-At the Krestovsky Island, you will find the famous amusement park of St. Petersburg.
-Even if you are not into roller-coasters, a couple of minutes walking will bring you to the Central Park of Culture and Recreation which I highly recommend visiting.
+At Krestovsky Island, you will find the famous amusement park of St. Petersburg.
+Even if you are not into roller-coasters, a couple of minutes of walking will bring you to the Central Park of Culture and Recreation, which I highly recommend visiting.

-It’s a great place to relax out at the Finnish gulf.
-Many people don’t go there, but that’s where you can get a bit less touristy impression from St. Petersburg.
-Certainly, a fun thing to do if you want to take a rest from sightseeing in the city center.
+It’s a great place to relax out at the Finnish Gulf.
+Many people don’t go there, but you can get a bit less touristy impression of St. Petersburg.
+Certainly, a fun thing to do if you want to rest from sightseeing in the city center.

-You need to take the violet metro line from the center to the “Krestovsky Ostrov” station to get there.
+You must take the Violet metro line from the center to the “Krestovsky Ostrov” station to get there.

 9. Watch a Football Game